zuri-lang/zurilang.org/src/standard/io.md

 #### readline(message, secure, obscure_text)

 Reads an entire line from standard input.
-If a _messagge_ is given, the message will be printed before it begins to wait for a user input.
+If a _message_ is given, the message will be printed before it begins to wait for a user input.
 If _secure_ is `true`, the user's input will not be printing and _obscure_text_ will be printed instead.